Beyond the Neoliberal University: Re-Thinking Higher Education

 Research Seminar Programme, 2018/19

-A full programme, including abstracts, is available here (via eshare)
+A full programme, including abstracts, will be available here shortly.

 To book your place, please visit the online store (all seminars are free).
 If you have any questions, please contact us firstname.lastname@example.org.